-A traditional homemade lemon barley water recipe.
-The way grandma used to make it!
+A traditional homemade lemon barley water recipe that’s delicious, refreshing and soothing.
+Just the way grandma used to make it!

 This is the lemon barley water recipe that my grandma used to make when we were little children and poorly.

 And just simmering it up and mixing everything together brings back lovely memories of her (not of being poorly obviously….)